 Tickets & Booking

-Penguin Parade tickets should be booked in advance through the Phillip Island Nature Parks website (penguins.org.au).
-Premium experiences — particularly the Ultimate Adventure Tour, Penguins Premium and Guided Penguin Tour — sell out regularly, often weeks ahead during peak season.
-General Viewing is more likely to have day-of availability but advance booking is still strongly recommended, especially on weekends and school holidays.
-The 3 Parks Pass covering the Penguin Parade, Koala Reserve and Churchill Island offers good value and allows flexibility to visit the other two parks within six months of your booked parade date.
+Book Penguin Parade tickets in advance through penguins.org.au.
+Premium experiences — particularly the Ultimate Adventure Tour — sell out regularly, often weeks ahead during peak season.
+The 3 Parks Pass allows flexibility to visit the Koala Reserve and Churchill Island within six months of your booked parade date.

 What to Bring